sap-tutorials/Tutorials/tutorials/cp-portal-cloud-foundry-create-app/cp-portal-cloud-foundry-create-app.md

 ---

 ## Prerequisites
- - You have a development Space set up in the Cloud Foundry environment so that you can make use of the services you need to develop your app module.
+ - You have a development space set up in the Cloud Foundry environment so that you can make use of the services you need to develop your app module.

 ## Details